aquist0295/BuySellProcessor/README.md

 * How to effectively use REST APIs to GET information from endpoints using Python.
 * How to automate web functionality for faster and easier access using Selenium.
 * How to pass information from a REST API in Python to C++, by exposing C++ code to Python using pybind11 bindings.
-* How to use OOP and C++ concepts effectively: inheritance, encapsulation, classes, objects, templates, etc, effectively.
+* How to use OOP and C++ concepts effectively: inheritance, encapsulation, classes, objects, templates, etc.
 * How to create and run threads in C++.
 * How to use Docker containers.
-NB: the Dockerfile is effective and works, unfortunately, due to OATH authentication, headless browser mode will not be possible.
-A work-around would be to add a display to ensure sign-in(I will add that functionality soon using either VNC or X11).
+NB: the Dockerfile is effective and works, unfortunately, due to OATH authentication, headless browser mode is not possible.
+A workaround is to add a display to ensure sign-in(that functionality will be added shortly using either VNC or X11).

 ## BUILT WITH
 * Python